CoachAsim/engineering-practicum-term-02-final-project-guide/p1-exploratory-data-analysis-guide.md

 9. What patterns or trends do I expect to find?
 10. What would be an interesting or surprising finding?
 11. How might this analysis be useful or interesting to others?

-> 💡 **Tip**: Keep these answers short and focused!
-You can always revisit and refine them during your analysis.

----

-## 🔄 Transferable Skills Checklist

-This 2-hour data analysis exercise helps you develop skills that are valuable across many fields:

-- [ ] **Data literacy**: Understanding what data tells you
-- [ ] **Critical thinking**: Asking good questions about information
-- [ ] **Visual communication**: Creating charts that tell a story
-- [ ] **Pattern recognition**: Spotting trends and relationships
-- [ ] **Statistical thinking**: Making comparisons and understanding distributions
-- [ ] **Presentation skills**: Summarizing findings clearly
-- [ ] **Technical skills**: Working with data tools

-These are the same skills used by data scientists, business analysts, researchers, journalists, and many other professionals!